 An examination of similarities and differences in male and female communication styles and patterns.
 Particular attention given to the implications of gender as social construct upon perception, values, stereotyping, language use, nonverbal communication, and power and conflict in human relationships.
 Discussion of influence of mass communication upon shaping and constructing male and female sex roles.
 Course fulfills block transfer and cultural diversity requirements and is transferable to state four-year university.

-Three lecture hours per week, fall term only
+Three lecture hours per week, Fall term only

+The Debate Club is NOT meeting during Fall term.
 All students are welcome to participate or visit.
 This is a great opportunity for you to meet people, hone critical thinking skills, gain experience speaking, and assume leadership positions.

 Prospective students should visit Advising and Career Services to get started and then see a program advisor (below) to develop a more focused educational plan.